ethersphere/swarm/swarm/docs/smash/smash.rst

 Conclusion
 =============

-In this paper we presented a simple proof of custody formula inspired by the Wilkinson--Buterik proof of storage used by Storj :cite:`wilkinsonetal2014storj`.
+In this paper we presented a simple proof of custody formula inspired by the Wilkinson--Buterik proof of storage used by Storj (:cite:`wilkinsonetal2014storj`).
+The formula offers 3 different types of challenge that auditors can use in different stages.
 We specified an auditing and litigation scheme that has ideal properties to secure the swarm against chunk loss.

 SMASH proofs offer integrity checking for chunks as well as for documents and document collections that

 * allows storers to initiate and control audits without storing any information other than the swarm hash of the chunk;
-* allows owners to outsource auditing without revealing future seeds;
+* allows owners to outsource auditing without a trusted third party allow;
 * it provides a seed generation algorithm for securing large document collections with a single audit secret so it scales for both storage and bandwidth;
 * the successive seeds contain error detection which makes it very efficient to find offending nodes without remembering the (masked) secret for each chunk;
 * allows easy verification by third parties like smart contracts to serve as evidence  when it comes to litigation on the blockchain;